 5 Quizzes & 1 Final Exam

-This advanced course in entertainment management focuses on the strategic and operational skills required to guide artists through long-term, sustainable careers.
+On-Demand This advanced course in entertainment management focuses on the strategic and operational skills required to guide artists through long-term, sustainable careers.
 Covering career development, touring logistics, financial management, digital strategy, and professional ethics, the course equips students with the tools to manage every aspect of an artist’s career in today’s complex entertainment landscape.
 Through practical case studies and real-world applications, students will learn to make data-driven decisions, build strong fan engagement, and uphold ethical standards while navigating the business and creative needs of modern artists.

 Module one focuses on strategic career planning and goal setting, helping managers define an artist’s vision while creating actionable short, mid, and long-term plans.
 It also covers productivity tools, development timelines, and real-world case studies to guide artist growth through measurable milestones and targeted progress tracking.